Horse industry employment – are you hourly or salary?

 The Duties Test

 How an employer determines whether an employee is hourly or salaried is outlined in the Federal Fair Labor Standards Act (FLSA).
 An employee is not considered to be salaried or ‘exempt’ simply because of his or her job title.
 Having the title ‘Manager’ does not make your job ‘salaried’.

-To be ‘salaried’ or ‘exempt’ from overtime laws, you must earn wages of at least $455 per week and your job duties must meet criteria set by the ‘FLSA’.
+To be ‘salaried’ or ‘exempt’ from overtime laws, you must earn wages of at least $455 per week (depending on your state) and your job duties must meet criteria set by the ‘FLSA’.
 These criteria differ depending on the type of employee and the job requirements including whether or not the employee exercises his or her own judgment in the course of their duties; is able to function with minimal supervision or direction; does or does not direct the work of others; and whether or not the employee is ‘key’ to the operations of the business.

 Barn Managers are most likely ‘salaried’ with broad management responsibility to keep all activities associated with managing a barn running smoothly including supervising the work of stable hands, Grooms and other barn staff, maintenance of the physical barn including safety, cleanliness, oversight for the health of all the stabled horses and like responsibilities.
 Although the job is on-call 24/7, the Barn Manager would not be eligible for overtime for any hours worked over 40 per week.
 That is not to say the Barn Manager might not receive a bonus!

 The Office Manager associated with a horse business might be salaried or hourly depending on the level of responsibility necessary to do the job.
 If the Office Manager has light administrative duties, does not supervise the work of others, works only 8 hours per day, the role might be hourly.
 However, if the office work is directly related to the business operations of the employer or its customers, the Office Manager deals with important business matters and exercises his/her own judgment, the position might be salaried.